verityj/verityj.github.io/docs/about.md

 ---
-layout: page
+layout: default
-title: About me
-subtitle: Why you'd want to go on a date with me
 ---

 This content is in no hurry to materialize.
-It's coming.
+It is coming.